w3f/polkadot-wiki/docs/learn/learn-polkadotjs.md

 ### [Polkadot-JS Extension](https://polkadot.js.org/extension/)

-The extension is a simple proof-of-concept for managing accounts in a browser extension and allowing the signing of extrinsics using these accounts.
+The extension is a simple tool for managing accounts in a browser extension and allowing the signing of extrinsics using these accounts.
 The Polkadot-JS extension is not made for users to interact with on-chain functions as one would find through a wallet app.
 The extension acts as a robust key-store and thus acts as an account manager for Substrate-based accounts.